Kitware/VolView/docs/server.md

 a processing backend over the neutral API defined in the `backend-contract`
-package: the backend advertises its tasks, VolView builds the submission form from each task specification, and completed outputs load back into the scene as images, layers, or segment groups.
+package: the backend advertises its tasks, VolView builds the submission form from each task specification, and completed outputs load back into the scene as images, layers, or segmentations.
 Any service that implements the contract works, since VolView knows only the shared vocabulary and never a backend's native task format.